Xilinx/xoclv2/src/Documentation/fpga/xrt.rst

 Alveo platforms are architected as two physical FPGA partitions: *Shell* and *User*.
 The Shell provides basic infrastructure for the Alveo platform like PCIe connectivity, board management, Dynamic Function Exchange (DFX), sensors, clocking, reset, and security.
-The User partition contains the user compiled FPGA binary which is loaded by a procedure called DFX also known as partial reconfiguration.
+DFX, partial reconfiguration, is responsible for loading the user compiled FPGA binary is the User partition.

 For DFX to work properly, physical partitions require strict HW compatibility with each other.
-Every physical partition has two interface UUIDs: *parent* UUID and *child* UUID.
-For simple single stage platforms, Shell → User forms parent child relationship.
+Every physical partition has two interface UUIDs: the *parent* UUID and the *child* UUID.
+For simple single stage platforms, Shell → User forms the parent child relationship.

 .. note::
    Partition compatibility matching is a key design component of the Alveo platforms